 Form 8990.
-File Form 8990, Limitation on Business Interest Expense Under Section IRC 163(j), to claim a deduction for business interest unless the taxpayer meets certain specified exceptions.
-Also, Form 8990 must be filed by any taxpayer that owns an interest in a partnership with current year or prior year carryover excess business interest expense allocated from the partnership.
+File Form 8990, Limitation on Business Interest Expense Under Section 163(j), to claim a deduction for business interest unless the taxpayer meets certain specified exceptions.
+Also, Form 8990 must be filed by any taxpayer that owns an interest in a partnership with current-year or prior-year carryover excess business interest expense allocated from the partnership.

 Form 8991.
-File Form 8991, Tax on Base Erosion Payments of Taxpayers With Substantial Gross Receipts, for any corporation, other than a regulated investment company, a real estate investment trust, or an S corporation, that has average annual gross receipts for the 3-tax-year period ending with the preceding tax year of at least \$500 million.
+File Form 8991, Tax on Base Erosion Payments of Taxpayers With Substantial Gross Receipts, for any corporation, other than a RIC, a REIT, or an S corporation, that has aggregate gross receipts of at least \$500 million in 1 or more of the 3 preceding tax years ending with the preceding tax year."

 Form 8993.
 File Form 8993, Section 250 Deduction for Foreign-Derived Intangible Income (FDII) and Global Intangible Low-Taxed Income (GILTI), for the allowance of a deduction for the eligible percentage of FDII.
-The deduction is allowed only to domestic corporations (not including real estate investment trusts (REITs), regulated investment companies (RICs), and S corporations).
+The deduction is allowed only to domestic corporations (not including REITs, RICs, and S corporations).